Moazen98/news-aggregator-backend/README.md

 Within Postman, you can perform **search operations** to query stored news or directly fetch results from the third-party APIs in case no local data is available yet.

 * You can search by using the endpoint api, exist in the api.php file and pass the filters to the endpoint (type,q,from,source,to,category,author)
+* you can for speed access by directly calling from the browser : http://127.0.0.1:8000/api/v1/news/articles?type=guardian , or you can simply use the postman uploaded file

 ## Important Notes